 The takeaway is: Eating sugar increases inflammation, and inflammation drives chronic disease.

-8 Reasons To Avoid Sugar
+8 Reasons to Avoid Sugar

 In the United States, obesity has reached epidemic proportions.
-Over 30% of Americans are obese, and hundreds of thousands die each year from obesity-related diseases like diabetes, heart disease, cancer, and neurodegenerative disease.
+Over 30% of US Americans are obese, and hundreds of thousands die each year from obesity-related diseases like diabetes, heart disease, cancer, and neurodegenerative disease.
 Obesity, it’s clear, is a significant risk factor on a patient’s chart.

-Sugar takes a large chunk of the blame.
+Sugar deserves a large chunk of the blame.
 Study after study indicates that the more sugar someone consumes, the more weight they gain.
-Especially if that sugar is coming from liquid sources.
+But what drives sugar-induced weight gain?